PRCWebDev/learning-javascript/README.md

 ### Learning JavaScript 🚀

-`from multiple resources`
+**`from multiple resources`**

 - So far, I recreated from [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/) by Jonas Schmedtmann:

-  - 3 mini-projects / games (⚠️ please note that these are made for viewing ONLY on a laptop / desktop screen, they are not made responsive for mobile / tablet viewing ⚠️):
+  - 3 mini-projects / games (⚠️ _` please note that these are made for viewing ONLY on a laptop / desktop screen, they are not made responsive for mobile / tablet viewing`_ ⚠️):
     - 🌟 the [Guess My Number](https://guess-my-number-js-webdevprc.netlify.app/) game
     - 🌟 the [Modal Window](https://modal-window-js-webdevprc.netlify.app/) mini-project
     - 🌟 the [Pig Game](https://pig-game-js-webdevprc.netlify.app/)
   - 🚧 Work in Progress (WIP) on Jonas "Bankist" App

     \*All credit for these projects goes to Jonas Schmedtmann 🙏 I am just his student, learning and practicing from his awesome course 🔥

+---

+#### ☑️ 13 November 2022

+1. Rewatched part of Section 11 lectures from Jonas Schmedtmann's course - Working with Arrays / Array Methods:

+- ☑️ Implementing Login on Jonas "Bankist" App
+- ☑️ Implementing Transfers on Jonas "Bankist" App
+- ☑️ The findIndex Method
+- ☑️ The some and every Methods
+- ☑️ The flat and flatMap Methods

+2. Notes recap & code review ☑️

 ---